mmoayyed/mmoayyed.github.io/_posts/2022-03-27-cas65x-jasypt-encryption.md

 ---
 layout:     post
-title:      Apereo CAS - Configuration Security w/ Jasypt
+title:      Apereo CAS - Configuration Security with Jasypt
 summary:    Learn how to secure CAS configuration settings and properties with Jasypt.
-tags:       ["CAS 6.1.x", "Jasypt", "Configuration Management"]
+tags:       ["CAS 6.5.x", "Jasypt", "Configuration Management"]
 ---

-<div class="alert alert-success"><i class="far fa-lightbulb"></i> This blog post was originally posted on <a href="https://github.com/apereo/apereo.github.io">Apereo GitHub Blog</a>.</div>

-# Overview

 If you are running CAS in standalone mode without the presence of the Spring Cloud configuration server, you can take advantage of built-in [Jasypt functionality](http://www.jasypt.org/) to decrypt sensitive CAS settings.